firebitsbr/fraud-detection-neuromorphic/docs/GITHUB_SECRETS_SETUP.md

 # Configuration of Secrets from the GitHub Actions

-**Description:** Guia of configuration of ifcrets from the GitHub Actions.
+**Description:** Guide of configuration of secrets from the GitHub Actions.

-**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** 5 of Dezembro of 2025
+**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** December 5, 2025
 **License:** MIT License

-Este guia explica as configure ifcrets opcionais for o CI/CD pipeline.
+This guide explica as configure secrets opcionais for o CI/CD pipeline.

 ---

 ## Overview

-O pipeline of CI/CD funciona **withort ifcrets configurados**, mas with funcionalidade limitada:
+O pipeline of CI/CD funciona **without secrets configurados**, but with functionality limitada:

 | Secret | Status | Impacto if not configurado |
 |--------|--------|---------------------------|